-We all know that New Year's Day is January 1, but what day of the week is this?
+We all know that New Year's Day is January 1, but what day of the week does it fall this year?
 Is your holiday smack dab in the middle of the week or does it create a long weekend?
 See our chart below.

 Also, did you know that the first month of the new year, January, was named for the Roman god Janus, the two-faced god of beginnings?
 Janus looks simultaneously to the future and the past, a fitting symbol for this first day of the year.